Textualize/textualize-see/README.md

 Textualize See is a command line tool to open files in the terminal.

-The job of `see` is to accept a path and invoke a command on your system to display the file in the terminal.
-You can configure which command to run with a TOML file that maps file glob style patterns (e.g. `*.rs` or `**/projects/**/*.cpp`) on to your chosen command.
+The job of `see` is run the appropriate command on your system to display a file in the terminal.
+You can configure which command to run with a TOML file that maps a glob-style file pattern on to your chosen command.

 For instance, you could configure `see` to open Python files with [rich-cli](https://github.com/Textualize/rich-cli) and Rust files with [bat](https://github.com/sharkdp/bat).

 The configuration is flexible enough that `see` can run a different command depending on the directory.
 For example you might want to use a different command to open `.html` files (in reality, template files) in a Django project.

 While the default is to *view* the file, you can also request different actions, such as "edit", "format", "print" etc.

 ## Install